wlsf82/frontend-and-backend/README.md

 Run `npm run test:frontend:unit` to run the frontend unit tests.

-Run `npm run test:api:with:servers` to run the API tests. **Note:** This script starts the required servers before-hand, and shuts them down when tests finish running.
+Run `npm run test:api:with:servers` to run the API tests.

+> **Note:** This script starts the required servers before-hand, and shuts them down when tests finish running.

-Run `npm run test:frontend:with:server` to run the UI tests in headless mode. **Note:** This script starts the frontend server before-hand, and shuts it down when tests finish running.
+Run `npm run test:frontend:with:server` to run the UI tests in headless mode.

+> **Note 2:** This script starts the frontend server before-hand, and shuts it down when tests finish running.
+>
-> Note: When running in headless mode, Cypress automatically saves videos of the executions at `cypress/videos/`, and if tests fail, Cypress automatically saves screenshots of the failures at `cypress/screenshots/`.
+> **Note 3:** When running in headless mode, Cypress automatically saves videos of the executions at `cypress/videos/`, and if tests fail, Cypress automatically saves screenshots of the failures at `cypress/screenshots/`.

 ### Interactive mode

-1. Run `npm run cy:open:with:servers` to open the Cypress Test Runner to run tests in interactive mode. **Note:** This script starts the required servers before-hand, and shuts them down after the runner is closed.
+1. Run `npm run cy:open:with:servers` to open the Cypress Test Runner to run tests in interactive mode.

+> **Note 4:** This script starts the required servers before-hand, and shuts them down after the runner is closed.
 2. With the test runner is opened, click on the test file you want to test, or run them all.

 ___